lalalilo/aws-spa/README.md

 ```

 You can also add a flag `--wait` if you want the script to wait for CloudFront cache invalidation to be completed.
 If you choose not to wait, you won't see site changes as soon as the command ends.

+## Migrate an existing SPA on aws-spa

+aws-spa is aware of the resources it is managing thanks to tags.

+If a S3 bucket named with the domain name already exists, a prompt will ask you if want to deleguate the management of this bucket to aws-s3.

+If a CloudFront distribution with this S3 bucket already exists, the script will fail because CloudFront distribution update is quite complicated.

+- If you don't care about downtime, you can delete the CloudFront distribution first.
+- If you care about downtime, you can configure the CloudFront distribution by yourself (don't forget to gzip the files) and then add the tag key: `managed-by-aws-spa`, value: `v1`.

 ## IAM